Connect to Kubernetes Prometheus

 Click Create policy to create your policy for the IAM role.

-Fill in all the details in the Finout console
+Fill in all the details in the Finout console.

-Troubleshooting FAQs
+FAQs

 Review the relevant policy on the bucket according to the documentation and verify the region.